kaenkogashi/DHR-WebImages/README.md

 This ReadMe explains DHR-WebImages dataset's CSV headers (DHR_train.csv and DHR_test.csv).

-Image_ID: Unique image id of DHR-WebImages.
-You can also define it yourself.

 URL: Image download URL.

 p1x1,	p1y1,	p1x2 ,p1y2: DHR's person1 bounding box upper left and lower right's x,y coordinate.
 Please note that all coordinates are after the original images have been scaled to 640 pixels in height or width.